iatyl/goldsmiths-final-project/README.md

 # IRCHub (Final Year Project for BSc Computer Science)
-IRCHub is a modern IRC client service for sane people.
+IRCHub is a modern IRC(Internet Relay Chat) client service for sane people.

 It's not good for now, but it will be great later.